arisalissandrakis/correlated-timelines/README.md

 ## Datasets used

-The two datasets used in the study are provieded in the archive `datasets.zip`.
+The two datasets used in the study are provieded in the two CSV files `fruits_dataset.csv` and `veggies_dataset.csv`.

-The archive contains two directories, `fruits task` and `veggies task`, with the full dataset for each task setup.
+Each file has four paramaters: location (39 names of European countries), dimension (five _plant_ and two _climate_), time (a series of 150 events), and value (for the dimensions).
-For each task setup there are seven parameters: two for _climate_ (_sunlight_ and _humidity_) and five for _plants_ (either _Apples_, _Oranges_, _Bananas_, _Berries_, and _Grapes_ for the fruits task dataset, or _Tomatoes_, _Carrots_, _Potatoes_, _Cabbages_, and _Lettuces_ for the veggies task dataset).
+The two dimensions for climate are _sunlight_ and _humidity_, and the five for plants are either _Apples_, _Oranges_, _Bananas_, _Berries_, and _Grapes_ for the fruits dataset, or _Tomatoes_, _Carrots_, _Potatoes_, _Cabbages_, and _Lettuces_ for the veggies dataset.
-Each of the two subdirectories contains 39 CSV files (named after European countries) that corresponded to spatial locations in our study.
-Each CSV has three columns: _dimension_ (parameter name), _time_, and _value_.
-Each timeline has 150 time events that are assumed to correspond across all timelines; excluding the header row, the climate CSV files have 300 rows (2 x 150), and the plant CSV files 750 rows (5 x 150).
+Each file has 39 locations x 7 dimensions x 150 time events = 40,950 rows.

-Independent of the location, the climate and plant data are correlated to each other as follows for the _fruits_ task:
+Independent of the location, the climate and plant data are meant to correlate to each other as follows for the _fruits_ task setup:

 |              | Apples   | Oranges  | Bananas  | Berries  | Grapes   |
 |-------------:|----------|----------|----------|----------|----------|
 | **humidity** | positive | positive | negative | negative | positive |
 | **sunlight** | positive | negative | negative | positive | positive |

-and for the _veggies_ task:
+and for the _veggies_ task setup:

 |              | Tomatoes | Carrots  | Potatoes | Cabbages | Letuces  |
 |-------------:|----------|----------|----------|----------|----------|